-Prior to joining SPP in 2001, Mr. Dunn served as vice president of commercial banking for U.S. Bank in Little Rock, where he managed a portfolio of large-corporate commercial banking relationships.
-In total, Mr. Dunn has 14 years of experience in commercial and mortgage banking.
-Mr. Dunn has also earned the Chartered Financial Analyst designation from the CFA Institute.
+Prior to joining SPP in 2001, Tom served as vice president of commercial banking for U.S. Bank in Little Rock, where he managed a portfolio of large corporate commercial banking relationships.
+In total, Tom has 14 years of experience in commercial and mortgage banking.
+Tom has also earned the Chartered Financial Analyst designation from the CFA Institute.

 Executive vice president and chief operating officer

-As executive vice president and chief operating officer, Mr. Monroe is responsible for 24x7 operations in four areas: reliability coordination of the transmission system in the SPP footprint, minute-by-minute provision of transmission service, scheduling of transmission service and operation of a real-time energy market.
-Mr. Monroe is also responsible for planning and engineering for transmission including long-term and short-term transmission service.
-Mr. Monroe is also responsible for information technology and market development and design.
+As executive vice president and chief operating officer, Carl Monroe is responsible for 24-7 operations in four areas: reliability coordination of the transmission system in the SPP footprint, minute-by-minute provision of transmission service, scheduling of transmission service and operation of a real-time energy market.
+Carl also is responsible for planning and engineering for transmission including long-term and short-term transmission service.
+Carl also is responsible for information technology and market development and design.

-Prior to joining SPP in 1997, Mr. Monroe served with Entergy of New Orleans in various positions including Manager of Forecasting and Manager of EMS Advanced Applications.
-Prior to joining Entergy, Mr. Monroe worked as an engineer in the system operations department at Union Electric Company.
+Prior to joining SPP in 1997, Carl served with Entergy of New Orleans in various positions including manager of forecasting and manager of EMS advanced applications.
+Prior to joining Entergy, Carl worked as an engineer in the system operations department at Union Electric Company.

 Vice president, engineering

-Lanny Nickell serves SPP as vice president of engineering with responsibility for ongoing development of SPP’s Transmission Expansion Plan, tracking costs and statuses of all approved SPP transmission expansion projects, administration of long-term transmission service and generator interconnection processes, and performance of engineering studies as necessary to support the needs of SPP members, federal and state regulators, the SPP Regional Entity and other departments within SPP.
+Lanny Nickell serves SPP as vice president of engineering with responsibility for ongoing development of SPP’s Transmission Expansion Plan, tracking costs and statuses of all approved SPP transmission expansion projects, administration of long-term transmission service and generator interconnection processes, and performance of engineering studies as necessary to support the needs of SPP members, federal and state regulators and other departments within SPP.
 He has also served as vice president, operations and in various management and engineering roles within the operations department since joining SPP in 1997.

-Prior to joining SPP, Mr. Nickell served in various engineering roles with Public Service Company of Oklahoma and Central and South West Services.
+Prior to joining SPP, Lanny served in various engineering roles with Public Service Company of Oklahoma and Central and South West Services.